sguox002/leetcode/leetcode-all.md

 backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-465	Optimal Account Balancing    		47.6%	Hard
+given a list of transaction [x,y,z] person x gave person y $z. return the min number of transactioons to settle the debt.
+- graph problem
+- we can get each person's net balance from the list of transactions. debt>0, need to pay money, debt<0 need to collect money back.
+- Starting from first debt debt[0], we look for all other debts debt[i] (i>0) which have opposite sign to debt[0].
+Then each such debt[i] can make one transaction debt[i] += debt[0] to clear the person with debt debt[0].
+From now on, the person with debt debt[0] is dropped out of the problem and we recursively drop persons one by one until everyone's debt is cleared meanwhile updating the minimum number of transactions during DFS.
+- backtracking to get the min transaction: skip duplicates.
+->>

 <<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
 backtracking: since the length is small, we can use bitmask to indicate which one is used.
 complexity: will choose or not choose for one grouping.
 O(k2^n)